valor-software/ngx-bootstrap/README.md

 All donated funds are managed transparently on OpenCollective and will be used solely for compensating work and expenses for contributors.
 Valor Software employees and contractors are not eligible to use these funds.

 What's there for you?
 Proper recognition and exposure of your name/logo/website on our page.
-Our main sponsors will be presented under this section!
+Our main sponsors will be presented in this section!
 Be the first!

 ## Installation instructions
 ##### Method 1